 Overdrafts

-An overdraft is a short-term credit facility for borrowing money on your current account.
-It can help in months where there are extra expenses and unplanned events.
+An overdraft is a short-term credit facility for borrowing money on your current account when there are not enough available funds, and it can help in months where there are extra expenses and unplanned events.
 Overdrafts are not generally suitable for long-term borrowing.
+When you use an overdraft you may have to pay interest.

 For details of all the fees and interest rates for these account(s), click below.